-(CNN) -- Police are trying to identify the bodies of two children found stuffed into luggage and floating in a south Florida canal on Wednesday.
+(CNN) -- Florida investigators on Thursday named a suspect in the slaying of two children whose bodies were found stuffed in luggage and floating in a south Florida canal, a police spokeswoman said.

 The suspect's name is Clem Beauchamp, according to Delray Beach Police Sgt.
 Nicole Guerriero.
 She said investigators are currently searching a house in connection with the case.

 She refused to provide further details, including the names of the victims.

 Guerriero told reporters earlier that the victims are believed to be a brother and sister, and their deaths appear to be "domestic-related."
 Detectives were trying to confirm the tentative identifications Thursday afternoon.

 "We are following up leads to confirm that we have them ID'd, and that what we believe is true," she said.
 But she added that detectives are fairly confident with what they have found.